David Calderwood: Family

 Calderwood does not appear ever to have been married.
-His papers were bequeathed to a brother's family, a member of which, Sir William Calderwood of Polton (a judge in the supreme courts, under the title of Lord Polton), presented the manuscripts of his history to the British Museum on 29 Jan.
-1765.
+His papers were bequeathed to a brother's family, a member of which, William Calderwood, Lord Polton, presented the manuscripts of his history to the British Museum on 29 January 1765.
 Other collections of papers were given to Wodrow, in whose possession they were at the time of his death; these papers were purchased by the Faculty of Advocates in 1792.

 Works

-The following list of Calderwood's published writings is extracted from the life prefixed to the Wodrow Society's edition of his history, having been inserted there ‘from the appendix to the Life of Henderson in the miscellaneous writings of Dr. McCrie:’
+The following list of Calderwood's published writings is extracted from the life prefixed to the Wodrow Society's edition of his history, having been inserted there "from the appendix to the Life of Henderson in the miscellaneous writings of Dr. McCrie":